bbrowning/crc-operator/README.md

 ```

-On reasonably sized Nodes, the CRC cluster usually comes up in 7-8
+On reasonably sized Nodes, a CRC cluster with ephemeral storage
-minutes.
-The very first time a CRC cluster is created on a Node, it
+usually comes up in 7-8 minutes.
+The very first time a CRC cluster is
-can take quite a bit longer while the CRC VM image is pulled into the
+created on a Node, it can take quite a bit longer while the CRC VM
-container image cache on that Node.
+image is pulled into the container image cache on that Node.
+A CRC
+cluster with persistent storage can easily take twice as long to come
+up the first time, although it has the added benefit of not losing
+data if a Node reboots or the cluster gets stopped.

 If the CRC cluster never becomes Ready, check the operator pod logs
 (as shown in the installation section above) and the known issues list